FAQ · 5 min read

 Measure your basement from any floor plan

 Upload a CubiCasa export, Matterport floor plan, or architect drawing.
-Trace the perimeter, set one wall length, get ANSI-compliant measurements in under 2 minutes.
+Trace the perimeter, set one wall length, get ANSI-compliant measurements in minutes.

 Try PlanSnapper →Related questions